Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 Google Apps Script Authorization Warning

-Select the account you want to execute with.
-If you see “This application is not verified by Google,” click “Advanced” -> “Go to XXX (unsafe)” and select “Allow”:
+Select the account you want to use.
+If you see “This app isn’t verified by Google,” click “Advanced” -> “Go to XXX (unsafe),” then choose “Allow”:

-We will add a new Github.gs
+We add a new file Github.gs to store GitHub API related logic.

 Github.gs: